Aubrey Trotman-Dickenson

-Biography
+Early life and education

 Trotman-Dickenson was born in Wilmslow, Cheshire on 12 February 1926.
 His father, Edward Newton Trotman-Dickenson was a cotton merchant and his mother was Violet Murray, née Nicoll.
-He attended Winchester College and continued to study Chemistry with a scholarship to Balliol College, Oxford in 1948.
+He attended Winchester College and continued to study Chemistry with a scholarship to Balliol College, Oxford in 1944.

+Academic career

-He was Principal of the University of Wales Institute of Science and Technology (UWIST) from 1968 to 1988, and Principal of its successor, University of Wales College of Cardiff, from 1988 to 1993.
+Having Graduated from Oxford, Trotman-Dickenson moved to Ottawa to work at National Research Council Canada from 1948 to 1950.
+He then completed an ICI Fellowship at Manchester, where he also earned his PhD in 1952.
+He worked as a lecturer in chemistry at the University of Edinburgh, where he received a DSc in 1957 for a portfolio of works titled, The kinetics of elementary reactions.
+He was made Professor and chair of Chemistry at University College of Wales, Aberystwyth by the age of 34.
+He was appointed Principal of the University of Wales Institute of Science and Technology (UWIST) in 1968 and continued as Principal of its successor, University of Wales College of Cardiff, from 1988 to 1993.
 He additionally served as the Vice-Chancellor of the University of Wales for three terms: 1975 to 1977, 1983 to 1985, and 1991 to 1993.
-He was previously a lecturer in chemistry at the University of Edinburgh, and Professor of Chemistry at University College of Wales, Aberystwyth.

-On 11 July 1953 he married economist, Donata Irena (Danusia) Hewell and they had three children together.
-He died on 11 November 2016, at his home in Siston Court as a result of heart failure.
-Lady Trotman-Dickenson died on 28 June 2024, at the age of 95.

 Honours

-In the 1989 Queen's Birthday Honours, it was announced that Trotman-Dickenson had been appointed a Knight Bachelor, and therefore granted the title sir, in recognition of his service as Principal of University of Wales, College of Cardiff.
+In the 1989 Queen's Birthday Honours, it was announced that Trotman-Dickenson had been appointed a Knight Bachelor and therefore granted the title sir, in recognition of his service as Principal of University of Wales, College of Cardiff.
 On 5 December 1989, he was knighted by Queen Elizabeth II during a ceremony at Buckingham Palace.

 In 1963, Trotman-Dickenson was the Tilden Lecturer for the Chemical Society.
 In 1995, he was awarded an honorary Doctor of Laws (LLD) degree by the University of Wales.

+Personal life and politics

+On 11 July 1953 Trotman-Dickenson married economist Donata Irena (Danusia) Hewell and they had three children together.

+He was a member of the Conservative Party before eventually joining the Liberal Democrats in 2002.
+He stood as a Lib Dem candidate in the 2003 South Gloucestershire Council election though he did not succeed in securing a seat.

+Trotman-Dickenson died on 11 November 2016, at his home in Siston Court as a result of heart failure.
+Lady Trotman-Dickenson died on 28 June 2024, at the age of 95.